bobf34/Coursera_GetCleanData/CODEBOOK.md

 Column Info

-* activity (six activities)
+* activity (LAYING, SITTING, STANDING, WALKING, WALKING\_DOWNSTAIRS, WALKING\_UPSTAIRS )
 * subject (1 to 30)
 * Averaged signals:
     * A subset of 79 of the (renamed) original columns in the HAR dataset.
-    * Row values are the mean value for computed over the corresonding subject and activity
+    * Row values are the mean value computed over the corresonding subject and activity.
     * In the variable listing below _XYZ_ indicates three variables one each for X, Y and Z.
     * See the README file for a description of the renaming process.
 * Units: